Mental Illness and Substance Abuse

 Mental health problems are frequently complicated by substance abuse, putting patients in need of special care.

-one problem frequently activates the other in those who are susceptible.
+In addition, says Skodnek, it's very clear that activation of one problem frequently activates the other in those who are susceptible.

 Finding the Treatment That Works

 Whether the mental health problem -- or the drug use -- came first,Â doctors say that good mental health can't prevail until both problems are treated.
 The best way to accomplish this, however, remains a matter of some debate.